 Buckling.
-Buckling of your wooden floorboards means that they have pulled away from the subflooring.
-This may be a reaction to more severe moisture than in the case of cupping or crowning, such as flooding, or to extreme fluctuations of indoor temperature and humidity.
+Buckling of your wooden floorboards means that they have pulled away from the subfloor.
+This may be a reaction to more severe moisture than in the case of cupping or crowning -- such as flooding -- or to extreme fluctuations of indoor temperature and humidity.
 Alternatively, the condition can be a result of insufficient drying of the boards before the wood floor installation or inadequate perimeter clearance.
 It may be possible to correct the buckle by weighting the floor.
-Address the source of the moisture problem, as well; a dehumidifier could be advisable.
+Address the source of the moisture problem, too; a dehumidifier could be advisable.

 Mold.
 Black or white blotches or fuzzy patches are signs of mold growth, again caused by overly high levels of moisture in the home.
-Because mold and its spores are very dangerous to human health, the National Resources Defense Council recommends having a trained professional wearing protective gear sand down the wood floor to physically remove the growth, because cleaning with bleach or other surface treatments is not enough to get rid of the mold spores.
+Because mold and its spores are very dangerous to human health, the National Resources Defense Council recommends having a trained flooring professional, wearing protective gear, sand down the wood floor to physically remove the growth.
+Cleaning with bleach or other surface treatments is not enough to get rid of the mold spores.
 The moisture problem must also be remedied.

 Black Stains.
 Black stains on wood flooring are often an indication that a cat or dog had an "accident" in that area, which was not cleaned up promptly.
 Try sanding, bleaching if necessary, and staining the section to match the rest of the floorboards.
 However, pet urine is one of the hardest types of damage to repair, and partially replacement of the wood floor may be necessary.